lucasdistasi/crypto-balance-tracker-legacy/README.md

    - [crypto-balance-tracker](https://github.com/lucasdistasi/crypto-balance-tracker)
    - [crypto-balance-tracker-ui](https://github.com/lucasdistasi/crypto-balance-tracker-ui)
    - [crypto-balance-tracker-login](https://github.com/lucasdistasi/crypto-balance-tracker-login) (not needed if security is disabled)
-7. On crypto-balance-tracker folder run `docker ompose up` if you don't want to use it with security or `docker-compose -f docker-compose-security.yml` if you want to use it with security.
+7. On crypto-balance-tracker folder run `docker ompose up` if you don't want to use it with security or `docker-compose -f docker-compose-security.yml up` if you want to use it with security.

 <br>